Think about an investment product for your retirement. Pension plans are surely among the first options that come to mind, and it’s no coincidence.

 – Transfers are free of charge

 It also helps that you can change your plan as many times as you want without having to pay a single euro.
-The only exception is if you have received a bonus for taking out the plan and this includes a minimum term with a penalty if you break it.
+The only exception is if you have received a bonus for taking out the plan as this includes a minimum term with a penalty if you break it.

 – You can choose a beneficiary in the event of death